fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/hosted-workflows.md

 #### Invest

-Investor can make a one time or a recurring purchase and also switch from one fund scheme to another.
+Investor can setup a one time or a recurring purchase and also switch from one fund scheme to another.

 1. Choose a fund scheme
 2. Select a folio to invest